kyledlee/PicLocal/README.markdown

 ## Readme

+PicLocal is a web app that allows you to see picture posts from other users that are near you.
+It works like instagram, but instead of seeing a feed from people you follow, you see a feed of pictures that were posted within 25 kilometers of your current location.

+PicLocal uses the web2py framework.

+Created by:
+Kyle Lee (@kyledlee)
+Malcolm Neill (@malcolmneill)
+Anisha Trivedi (@anishatrivedi)

+## web2py

 web2py is a free open source full-stack framework for rapid development of fast, scalable, secure and portable database-driven web-based applications.

 It is written and programmable in Python.
 LGPLv3 License